 Michelle is one of the most brilliant and truely sweet human beings I have ever had the pleasure of meeting.
 I think of her daily and remember her sweetness in so many ways.

 I cant imagine what life is like for her husband now.
 To go from the best life ever, to living on your own has got to be a real shock to the system, to say the least.
-If I can help Jamie eliminate some financial stress I am all for it.
+If we can help Jamie eliminate some financial stress I am all for it.

 The Woman's Centre of Calgary is a great place to donate toiletries for woman and children, as well as donate cash, and volunteer time.
 Over the years we have dropped off dozens of boxes and bags of items that woman can immidietly make use of.
 This organization also gives women cash vouchers that can be used to purchase clothing and household items at the Women in Need (WIN) Stores around the city, which is another reason why we donate regularily to that group as well.